Skip to content

 quantizer Quantizer

 The quantizer to use.
 Specify either quantizer or quantizers, not both.
-At least one must be given.
+At least one must be given for run().
+None is only supported when assigning runner.quantized_model directly and calling run_post_processes().

 None